 for August 1, 2020 – July 31, 2021

-To reinstate a license that expired July 31, 2020, click the button below.
+To reinstate a license that expired July 31, 2020, contact the Board office.

 Do you also need to renew your Corporate License?

 After submitting your individual license form, renew your Corporate License HERE.